ajithredrigo2/Laravel-Docker/README.md

 In this guide, we’ll use Docker Compose to containerize a Laravel application for development.
 When you’re finished, you’ll have a demo Laravel application running on three separate service containers:

-An app service running PHP7.4-FPM;
+An app service running PHP7.4-apache;
-A db service running MySQL 5.7;
+A db service running MySQL 8.0;
-An nginx service that uses the app service to parse PHP code before serving the Laravel application to the final user.
+An apache service that uses the app service to parse PHP code before serving the Laravel application to the final user.
 To allow for a streamlined development process and facilitate application debugging, we’ll keep application files in sync by using shared volumes.
 We’ll also see how to use docker-compose exec commands to run Composer and Artisan on the app container.

 # Prerequisites